coryknapp/vim-color-flash/README.markdown

 ## Contributing

 So far it's only been tested on exactly one configuration of Mac OS X only.
+I'd love to get some feed back on how well or it works, if at all.

 1. Fork it!
 2. Create your feature branch: `git checkout -b my-new-feature`